Edmund Neville: Career

 Neville lived for some time abroad, it was said in the Spanish service.
 About the beginning of 1584 he returned to England, claiming to be the heir male to John Neville, 4th Baron Latimer.
 Lord Burghley's son, Thomas Cecil, had married Dorothy Neville, one of the four daughters and co-heirs of the 4th Baron Latimer, and according to Archbold, 'hence was glad to take any opportunity of injuring Edmund'.
 He was suspected from the moment of his return.
-A merchant named Wright alleged that he had seen him at Rouen, and that while there he had lodged with the Nortons (see Richard Norton, rebel of the Pilgrimage of Grace).
+A merchant named Wright alleged that he had seen him at Rouen, and that while there he had lodged with the Nortons (see Richard Norton, rebel of the Rising of the North).
 In 1584 Neville was concerned in William Parry's plot to kill the Queen; Parry seems to have been in communication with him.
 Neville was sent to the Tower of London, and in 1585 revealed the whole affair.

 He remained long in theTower, though he made efforts to get out.
 In 1595 he brought a charge of treason against the lieutenant of the Tower.
 He was soon afterwards liberated, and probably went abroad.
 He claimed the earldom of Westmorland after the death of Charles Neville, 6th Earl of Westmorland, in 1601, possibly with some justification; but his petition was not heard.

 Neville appears to have died some years before, in or after 1620 at Brussels, 'probably in poverty'.
 A monument to his memory was placed in the chancel of Eastham Church, Essex.